India, Drury key rally, Reds beat Pirates 5-1 to split DH

 Jason Delay drove in Gamel from first base with a seventh-inning double for his first career hit and RBI as Pittsburgh sent the Reds to their seventh loss in nine games.
 Delay's hit boosted Pittsburgh's lead to 4-1.

-“I'm happy for him,” Pirates manager Derek Shelton said.
+“I'm happy for him,” Shelton said.
 “His first major league RBI, and it was a big RBI.
 It extended the lead.”

 After getting rocked for five hits and seven runs in 1 2/3 innings during his last start on July 1 against Milwaukee, Contreras allowed four hits and one run with one walk and seven strikeouts in his 12th appearance and ninth start of the season.